 The non-exhaustive answers of a survey in our circle of relatives around the issue:

 what does it take for a couple to last? were used as a basis for establishing the different garden massifs’ categories.
-The 2 ellipse foci symbolize the union of partners and the ancestral way of drawing it remains the method… of the gardener(!) with 2 fixed points (trees or specified items) and a rope, as we did in the field of Géraldine in Ruffec (Charente, F) to create the Tendre Jardin.
+The 2 ellipse foci symbolize the 2 partners and the ancestral way of drawing it remains the method… of the gardener(!) with 2 fixed points (trees or specified items) and a rope, as we did in the field of Géraldine in Ruffec (Charente, F) to create the Tendre Jardin.